kevin0216/coscup-2025/content/en/participate/attendee.md

 Finally, we kindly ask you to complete the [Attendee Survey](https://coscup.org/2025-survey/).
 This will help us better understand the profile of COSCUP attendees.
 Since we've moved to an open, registration-free model, conducting this type of survey has become increasingly challenging.
 Your assistance in completing this survey would be greatly appreciated!

-<VPButton href="https://coscup.org/2025-survey/">Assist in Completing the "Attendee Survey"</VPButton>
+<VPButton target="_blank" href="https://coscup.org/2025-survey/">Assist in Completing the "Attendee Survey"</VPButton>